UsenetServer Review (Still One of the Best Providers)

 UsenetServer doesn’t log your downloads or activities either.
 But – and this is a big but – they do track some of your personal info for marketing.
 UsenetServer doesn’t accept anonymous payment methods like Bitcoin, so if you want to keep any personal information from your Usenet provider, UsenetServer may not be for you.

-UsenetServer Offers a VPN
+UsenetServer Offers a Free VPN with Annual Plans

 Of course, when it comes to privacy, you’re doing yourself a disservice if you don’t have a VPN, even for Usenet service providers like UsenetServer that have SSL connections.
 And UNS steps up to the plate in that regard – if you’re willing to shell out a little extra.
 If you already have a VPN, then you are already set and you can skip that option in your UNS plan.